determined-ai/determined/docs/training/apis-howto/api-keras.rst

 .. note::

-   Before loading data, read this document :doc:`/prepare-data/index` to understand how to work with different sources of data.
+   Before loading data, read :doc:`/training/setup-guide/load-model-data` to understand how to work with different sources of data.

 Loading data is done by defining :meth:`~determined.keras.TFKerasTrial.build_training_data_loader`